catalyzeio/engineering-blog/source/2015-11-06-bulk-historical-data-processing-with-Mirth.html.markdown

 * Queue Messages --> _Always_
 	* This enables message queueing on the destination in cases where sending the data takes longer than transforming the data.
 Unlike the source queue where incoming messages are queued prior to processing, the destination queue is for outgoing messages prior to sending.
 * Advanced Queue Settings
 	* There're a lot of options in here, but the main one that controls the multi-threading throughput is the _Queue Threads_ setting.
 That's where we tell the Mirth destination queue how many messages to simultaneously send so any value greater than 1 allows for asynchronous sending.
 Determining what that number should be is up to you; start small with something <= 5 and make sure you're not seeing any impact on performance.
-Play around with it and see what works best in your environment while meeting your desired throughput!
+Play around with it and see what works best in your environment while meeting your desired throughput.
 	* The other settings here are useful as well and we encourage you to read up on them.
 Enabling Queue Rotating will stop messages from holding up the queue if they fail, and using a Thread Assignment Variable can help if there are _some_ messages that require being sent in a certain order.

 Similar to message queueing, enabling these settings for an everyday HL7 feed are not the best idea as messages are typically sent out from the EMR in a certain order and should be processed/uploaded in that order as well.